RishDog001/RishDog001/README.md

 ### About Me
 Hello, my name is Rish Naik.
-I am 24 years old and a recent Computer Science/IT graduate from Conestoga College.
-I have experience in Microsoft Office tools such as Word, Excel, PowerPoint, and Access.
-I have also learned programming languages such as C#, HTML/CSS, JavaScript, ASP.NET MVC, Java (including Android development), Python, and VBA.
-I also have experience using Adobe Creative Cloud, animation software like Blender, and data visualization tools like PowerBI and Tableau.👋
+I am a highly motivated Conestoga College graduate with a robust foundation in computer programming languages, including C#, Python, JavaScript, HTML/CSS, ASP.NET, Java, SQL, and VBA.
+Proficient in game development with Unity3D and quick to adapt to new software technologies.
+Demonstrates strong communication skills and a collaborative work approach, complemented by a comprehensive understanding of business concepts such as accounting, economics, supply chain management, marketing/sales, and business law.👋

 <!--
 **RishDog001/RishDog001** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.